 Foster Youth Internship Program®

 CCAI's Foster Youth Internship (FYI) Program® is a highly esteemed congressional internship for young adults who spent time in the foster care system.
-The FYI Program began in 2003 as an effort to raise awareness to federal policymakers about the needs and unique perspectives of those who spent time in foster care.
-As part of the program, CCAI organizes retreats, advocacy trainings and various networking opportunities with experts in the child welfare field for our Foster Youth Interns.
-While participating in a congressional office summer internship, the FYI Program interns spend time researching about policy issues affecting children and youth in the U.S. foster care system.
-These experiences allow the interns to create a policy report that is presented at a congressional briefing and released to child welfare advocates across the country.
+The FYI Program began in 2003 as an effort to raise awareness to federal policymakers about the needs and unique perspectives of children and youth in foster care.
+During the program, CCAI organizes retreats, advocacy trainings and various networking opportunities with experts in the child welfare field for our Foster Youth Interns.
+While participating in a congressional office summer internship, the FYI Program interns spend time researching policy issues affecting children and youth in the U.S. foster care system.
+These experiences allow the interns to create a policy report that is presented to Members of Congress and their staff and released to child welfare advocates across the country.
 There are 215 exceptional alumni of the Foster Youth Internship Program® to date.

 While participating in the program, federal policymakers are shown firsthand the experiences of youth in foster care, and as a result, go on to use their new knowledge to inspire legislative change.
 Interns participating in this program benefit both personally and professionally, gaining experience and skills that will bolster their careers for years to come and with a foundation to be lifelong advocates for improving the foster care system.